rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 }
 ```

-<span class="caption">Listing 18-6: A function with parameters that destructure
+<span class="caption">Listing 18-7: A function with parameters that destructure
 a tuple</span>

 This will print `Current location: (3, 5)`.
-When we pass the value `&(3, 5)` to
+The values `&(3, 5)` match the
-`print_coordinates`, the values match the pattern `&(x, y)`. `x` gets the value
+pattern `&(x, y)`, so `x` gets the value 3, and `y` gets the value 5.

-3, and `y` gets the value 5.
+We can use patterns in closure parameter lists in the same way, too, because

-Because closures are similar to functions, as we discussed in Chapter 13, we
+closures are similar to functions, as we discussed in Chapter 13.

-can use patterns in closure parameter lists as well.
+We’ve seen several ways of using patterns now, but patterns do not work the

-One difference between the places we can use patterns is that with `for` loops,
+same in every place we can use them; in some places, the patterns must be
-`let`, and in function parameters, the patterns must be *irrefutable*.
-Let’s
+*irrefutable*, meaning they must match any value provided.
+In other
-discuss that next.
+circumstances, they may be refutable.
+Let’s discuss that next.